cldellow/trumpslawyers/README.md

 # How to use this

-On Bluesky, tweet `@trumpslawyers.bsky.social`.
-Your tweet should reference a DOJ case by including a CourtListener URL to a docket or docket entry.
+On Bluesky, reply to interesting tweets and tag `@trumpslawyers.bsky.social`.

+Your tweet should also reference a DOJ case by including:
-Your tweet must also include one of:

-- a link to media commentary (e.g. a website URL, or quote-tweeting a Bluesky tweet)
-- an excerpt from the linked docket entry
+- a CourtListener Docket URL, e.g. https://www.courtlistener.com/docket/69741724/jgg-v-trump/
+- a CourtListener RECAP URL, e.g. https://storage.courtlistener.com/recap/gov.uscourts.dcd.278436/gov.uscourts.dcd.278436.25.0.pdf

 Those tweets will get discovered by a bot and included in the website.

-> [!NOTE]
->
-> Bluesky tweets have a strict character limit.
-If you want to excerpt more
-> text than fits in a tweet, please add a reaction gif with ALT text.
->
-> The ALT text will be used as the excerpt.
->
-> Yes, this is a huge hack.

-## Change your mind?

-If you delete your tweet, the entry in the website will be suppressed.
+If you change your mind, you can delete your reply.
+The parent tweet will no longer show up in the website.

+# Posters: how do I avoid notification spam?

+Use Bluesky's mute feature if the notification spam is too much.

+Mute the word `trumpslawyers.bsky.social` to avoid seeing notifications.

+# Posters: what if I don't want my content re-used by this bot?

+On the site, all posts are attributed to their author and link back to the source post.

+If you don't want your posts collated by the bot, email me at cldellow@gmail.com and I'll write something to exclude you.

 # How it works

 TBD